Gravity-Spy/GravitySpy/README.md

                         server to use [Default: nds.ligo.caltech.edu] --normalizedSNR=NORMALIZEDSNR
                         SNR Normalization value.
-[Default: 25.5] --outpath=OUTPATH     path to output directory [Default: ./png] (This is where the images are created but you will not have to go in this folder as the iamges are transferred to
+[Default: 25.5] --maxSNR=MAXSNR       This flag gives you the option to supply a upper limit to the SNR of the glitches [Default: 0 (i.e. none)] --outpath=OUTPATH     path to output directory [Default: ./png] (This is where the images are created but you will not have to go in this folder as the iamges are transferred to